 NEW FOR 2018!

-All trips will now include EMERGENCY MEDICAL COVERAGE (from lifestyle financial), for visitors and travelling Canadians as part of your package.
-All claims do require that you be seen by a physician before departing the Canada.
-Please note that residents of BC are not eligible for this coverage.
+All trips will now include EMERGENCY MEDICAL COVERAGE (from lifestyle financial), for visitors and Canadians, as part of your package.
+All claims do require that you be seen by a physician before departing Canada.

 It is highly recommended that all guests purchase Trip Cancellation/Interruption Insurance (which is NOT included in your trip as it is a trip-specific purchase based on individual circumstances such as trip cost, your age etc).